Bipin Rawat

-Born in Pauri, Pauri Garhwal district in present-day Uttarkhand to Lieutenant General Lakshman Singh Rawat, he graduated from the National Defence Academy and the Indian Military Academy where he was awarded the Sword of Honour.
+Born in Pauri, Pauri Garhwal district in present-day Uttarakhand to Lieutenant General Lakshman Singh Rawat, he graduated from the National Defence Academy and the Indian Military Academy where he was awarded the Sword of Honour.
 He was commissioned into his father's unit - 11 Gorkha Rifles.
 He served during the 1987 Sino-Indian skirmish in the Sumdorong Chu valley.
 He commanded a company in Uri and his battalion - 5/11 GR along the Line of Actual Control in Arunachal Pradesh.
 Promoted to the rank of Brigadier, he commanded 5 sector Rashtriya Rifles in Sopore.
 He subsequently served with the United Nations as the Commander of a Multinational Brigade as part of MONUSCO.